oakmad/docudbploy/README.md

 In your project directory run:

 ```
-docudbploy init
+azdocdb init
 ```

-This will create dpcudbploy.json file that controls all configuration such as documentdb connection details.
+This will create azdocdb.json file that controls all configuration such as documentdb connection details.

 ```
 {
   "globs": ["**/*.js"], //Global walk-sync minimatch.Minimatch glob of files and directories to include
-  "ignore": ["docudbploy.json"], //ignore these globs
+  "ignore": ["azdocdb.json"], //ignore these globs
   "env": [
     {
       "id": "dev", //A unique